 We offer four different pathways for sixth form students, shown in the table below.
-At SNS all students should sit the equivalent of 3.5 A levels over the two years:
+At SNS all students should sit the equivalent of 3 A levels or equivalent over the two years:

-Pathway Courses Requirements Applied BTEC Sport plus EPQ 4 GCSEs or BTECS grades 9-4 including English (4) and a science Core 1 3 A levels levels plus EPQ GCSE average of 6-6.7 5 GCSEs grades 9-4 including English or Maths (4) Core 2 4 A levels.
-All 4 subjects need to be completed in Year 13 GCSE average of 6.7 5 GCSEs grades 9-4 inc English and Maths (4) Supported 3 A levels and GCSE resit (in either English or maths) GCSE average of at least 5.5 5 GCSEs grades 9-4 including English or Maths below 4
+Pathway Courses Requirements Applied BTEC pathway 4 GCSEs or BTECS grades 9-4 including English (4) and Science or Maths (4) Core 1 3 A levels GCSE average of 6-6.7.
+5 GCSEs grades 9-4 including English and Maths (4) Core 2 4 A levels.
+All 4 subjects should be completed in Year 13 GCSE average of 6.7 5 GCSEs grades 9-4 inc English and Maths (4) Supported 3 A levels and GCSE resit (in either English or Maths) GCSE average of at least 5 5 GCSEs grades 9-4 including English or Maths below 4